-Start It awards are capped at \$1,200 per award.
-Eligible faculty can apply for multiple Start It grants but cannot exceed \$1,200 in total Start It funding awarded per academic year.
-If submitting multiple projects, each must constitute its own application; additional priority points are awarded to the applicant's first grant submission to this category in an academic year.
+Start It awards are capped at \$1,500 per award.
+Eligible faculty can apply for multiple Start It grants but cannot exceed \$1,500 in total Start It funding awarded per academic year.
+If submitting multiple projects, each must constitute its own application.
 All funds must be spent within 6-months of award.